ember-spaniel/ember-spaniel/README.md

 Optional flags:
 `ALLOW_CACHED_SCHEDULER` which defaults to `false`.
 This feature flag when passed as `true` will allow for performant caching of `getBoundingClientRect` on elements within the `Spaniel#ElementScheduler`.

-`SPANIEL_WATCHER` which defaults to `false`.
+`SPANIEL_IO_POLY` which defaults to `false`.
 This feature flag when passed as `true` will force the Intersection Observer Polyfill for all browsers.

 ```JavaScript
 export default Ember.Component.extend({